pubkey/rxdb/orga/before-next-major.md

 This list contains things that have to be done but will create breaking changes.

-### KeyCompression does not work on objects inside of arrays.
+### DONE - KeyCompression does not work on objects inside of arrays.
 In documents like the following, the properties inside of the array-object will not be compressed `color`

 ```json